 - Cool Teacher: Guess what?
 Morikawa was actually one of the voice instructors of Tomokazu Seki, Katsuyuki Konishi, and Daisuke Hirakawa before they debuted.

-- Now, he's opening up his own voice acting school.
+- Now, he's opened up his own voice acting school note AND agency note .

 - Kiai: To prove that he's still got it even at his old age, he screams so hotblooded that everyone thought he's gonna break a mic again.

 - Lovable Jock: Coming from a sportsman background (American Football and tennis to be exact), he's a simple-minded sweet guy from cuckooland.
 A far cry from the characters he usually portrays.

 - Man of a Thousand Voices: Takes on an average of 3 characters per anime project, take that!

 Notable roles by Toshiyuki Morikawa:

 - Bashou (Hun) and Mikuri (Wallace) in Pokémon

 - Dante in Devil May Cry: The Animated Series (This is the only time Dante is voiced by a Japanese seiyu)

 - Dhaos in Tales of Phantasia (Succeeding the late Kaneto Shiozawa)

 - Diavolo in Jojos Bizarre Adventure All Star Battle.